Dre Campbell Farm

 Avoiding the Bites

-However, two conditions the bugs do not favor are darkness and coolness.
-So, working outdoors on cooler days can help to prevent bug bites.
+However, two conditions that the bugs do not favor are darkness and coolness.
+So, working outdoors on cooler days can help prevent bug bites.

 The other best protection is to wear darker clothes.
-Cover the arms and legs and work as far as possible in the shade or evening.
+Cover the arms and legs, and work as far as possible in the shade or in the evening.
 Wearing gloves is also important.

 Thankfully, the arrival of cool weather will naturally control the possibility of being bitten by the pirate bugs.
-By then they will have eaten up a lot of insect pests.
+By then, they will have eaten many insect pests.

 See also: Benefits of Damsel Bugs to Your Garden